Live lines: Real-time wait lengths

 2) Time is on your side

 Keep in mind that many museums in Amsterdam don't just stick to the nine-to-five routine!
 The Van Gogh Museum is open every Friday evening until 22:00.
 Why not arrive at around 17:00 on a Friday?
 The museum is quieter as crowds disperse for dinner, allowing more personal and precious moments to enjoy the artworks.
-And if visiting with an I amsterdam City Card, you can even use that to skip the ticket lines.

 Once you’ve toured the art, grab some food from the restaurant and then enjoy the special Friday Night programming, including performances and DJs.
 Likewise, the Stedelijk Museum is open till 22:00 on Fridays, and photography museum Foam is open till 21:00 on Thursdays and Fridays.
 Always check the websites of your fave museums for extra opening hours and special events.